mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 ## [6,]         NA  1.3480731
 ```

 Next, we feed these numeric values into the `heatmap` function along with some arguments that specify settings for displaying the figure.
 We use `labCol` to specify how to label these columns and `cexCol` to control the text size of these labels.
-We set `labRow` to be the names of each species from the msleep dataset.
+We set `labRow` to be the names of each species from the msleep dataset (worksheet task 3.4.5B).

 ```r